+Machine translation (MT) has come a long way since its origins in the 1950s.
 And since its inception, different theories and practices have come and gone.
-Most recently, there’s been quite a bit of talk about Neural Machine Translation (NMT), a new method that uses Deep Learning to translate foreign language texts.
+Most recently, there’s been quite a bit of talk about neural machine translation (NMT), a new method that uses Deep Learning to translate foreign language texts.

 - NMT is based on the model of neural networks in the human brain, with information being sent to different “layers” to be processed before output.

-NMT uses deep learning techniques to teach itself to translate text based on existing statistical models.
+- NMT uses deep learning techniques to teach itself to translate text based on existing statistical models.
 It makes for faster translations than the statistical method and has the ability to create higher quality output.

-NMT is able to use algorithms to learn linguistic rules on its own from statistical models.
+- NMT is able to use algorithms to learn linguistic rules on its own from statistical models.
 The biggest benefit to NMT is its speed and quality.

-NMT is said by many to be the way of the future, and the process will no doubt continue to advance in its capabilities.
+- NMT is said by many to be the way of the future, and the process will no doubt continue to advance in its capabilities.

 MT can also be done using a “hybrid” method that combines both techniques to create a desired result.
 The efficacy of each depends on a number of factors, including the languages used and available linguistic resources, or example text.

 Even though it’s been around for quite some time, MT is still a burgeoning resource.
 Advances in the MT field have been great, but using it as a sole means of translation isn’t yet an option.
 The margin for error, no matter what method is used, is still too large to depend on MT for documents that will be published or used externally.